Crawford (CRD.A) Gains As Market Dips: What You Should Know

-Investors will be hoping for strength from Crawford as it approaches its next earnings release.
+Crawford will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $0.26, up 73.33% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $313.3 million, up 6.8% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $313.3 million, up 6.8% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $1.13 per share and revenue of $1.27 billion, which would represent changes of +61.43% and +7.1%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Crawford.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Crawford.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Crawford is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Crawford is currently a Zacks Rank #1 (Strong Buy).

-Looking at its valuation, Crawford is holding a Forward P/E ratio of 9.39.
-This represents a discount compared to its industry's average Forward P/E of 16.87.
+In terms of valuation, Crawford is currently trading at a Forward P/E ratio of 9.17.
+This represents a discount compared to its industry's average Forward P/E of 16.33.

 The Business - Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 48, putting it in the top 20% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 49, which puts it in the top 20% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.